dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 unsupervised manner, and then label them fully automatically to get many prompts for training our probe.

-## Capturing the Models "Thoughts"
+## Capturing the Model's "Thoughts"

 Now that we've gotten the model into a state where it should be thinking about nullability, we need to extract its full state at that moment in a way we can analyze later.

-Large Language Models are generally based on the transformer architecture, a type of neural network.
+Large Language Models use the transformer architecture, a type of neural network.
 Every component takes in some numerical values, and produces some new values in a way that depends on learnable weights.
 We could take every output of every component, put it in a big table, and call that our state, but that's a really big set of numbers.
-Instead, usually people look for particular bottlenecks in the model where information is flowing, and try to capture the values there.
+Instead, usually we look for particular bottlenecks in the model where information is flowing, and try to capture the values there.